 You may need advice about the NHS complaints procedure, or advice about the post-mortem and help with a Coroners Inquest.
-I have close ties with barristers experienced in Inquest work who may deal with an Inquest for you on a no win no fee fee basis.
+Our team has close ties with barristers experienced in Inquest work who may deal with an Inquest for you on a no win no fee fee basis.

-Children of a family, who have lost a parent, can sometimes get public funding to pursue an investigation.
-The surviving parents finances are not taken into account.
+Children of a family who have lost a parent may have a potential claim and will need to be taken into account.
 The general time limit is 3 years from the death but it may be much longer if those left behind are children.

-It may be that you have left the matter for longer than the usual 3-year period allowed for a claim BUT the court will allow late cases where it is fair to do so therefore take legal advice.
-A lot of solicitors so not like to take on late cases but we always consider late cases at Medical Solicitors in the interests of justice.can sometimes Read about Tony Baker’s case brought 18 months out of time by our Director, Caroline Moore.
-The 3-year time limit doesn’t apply to children, the mentally disabled, nor the physically disabled who cannot communicate effectively with a solicitor.
-It also does not apply if you have been misled by healthcare professionals.
+It may be that you have left the matter for longer than the usual 3-year period allowed for a claim BUT the court will allow late cases where it is fair to do so therefore please speak to our team for friendly advice.
+A lot of solicitors do not like to take on late cases, but we always consider late cases , in the interests of justice.
+Read about Tony Baker’s case brought 18 months out of time by our Director, Caroline Moore.
+The 3-year time limit doesn’t for those under 18, the mentally disabled, nor the physically disabled who cannot communicate effectively with a solicitor.
+It is also likely to be extended if you have been misled by healthcare professionals.

 Baby and child deaths